 All domestic dogs and cats must be free of evidence of disease communicable to humans when examined at the port of entry to Mexico.
 If your dog or cat is not in apparent good health, further examination by a licensed veterinarian may be required at your expense.

 Puppies and Kittens

-As Puppies and kittens that are not yet 3 months old should not be vaccinated for rabies, they may enter Mexico without rabies vaccination.
+As puppies and kittens that are not yet 3 months old should not be vaccinated for rabies.
+They may enter Mexico without rabies vaccination.

-Mexico does not ban breeds, however, some cities do.
+Mexico does not ban breeds; however, some cities do.
 Visitors to these cities will be responsible for their pet's behavior.

-If your pet is leaving Mexico, then you should have all documentation required for your destination country available.
+If your pet is leaving Mexico, then you should have all further documentation required for your destination country available.

-Birds are permitted to enter Mexico from areas that have not had Avian Influenza incidents.
+Non-CITES birds are permitted to enter Mexico from areas that have not had Avian Influenza incidents.
 Owners of birds may want to contact veterinary authorities in their originating country for additional information.

 Domesticated rabbits can enter Mexico with their owners with a current health certificate (see above) and proof of rabies vaccination.